oracle-livelabs/database/datapump-x-platform-migration/05-XTTS_RollForwardPhase/XTTS_RollForward_Phase.md

 ## Introduction

 In the roll forward phase the source database remains active.
 You can take as many incremental backups and restores as you like.
 A good practice is to start the migration some time before the cutover.
-Then run these initial backup and restore operations a few times during the day and on the cutover day minimize the delta by for example running these initial backup/restore commands every hour.
+Run an initial backup and restore and run these incremental backup and restore operations a few times during the day.
+On the cutover day minimize the delta by for example running these incremental backup/restore commands every hour.

 Estimated Time: 15 minutes